About United States Holocaust Museum

 The United States Holocaust Memorial Museum in Washington DC is dedicated to commemorating the Holocaust.

 The Holocaust was the systematic, bureaucratic, state-sponsored persecution and murder of approximately six million Jews by the Nazi regime and its collaborators.
 “Holocaust” is a word of Greek origin meaning “sacrifice by fire.”
 The Nazis, who came to power in Germany in January 1933, believed that Germans were “racially superior” and that the Jews, deemed “inferior,” were an alien threat to the so-called German racial community.

-Combining eyewitness testimony, displayed in films and documents, with over 900 artifacts including one of the railcars used to transport prisoners, the Holocaust Museum tells the story of this world event.
+Combining eyewitness testimony, displayed in films and documents, with over 900 artefacts including one of the railcars used to transport prisoners, the Holocaust Museum tells the story of this world event.
 The museum has a remarkable and extensive collection of oral histories and testaments, and is extremely popular with researchers as a result.

 The Holocaust Museum also looks at the issue of genocide as a whole, displaying exhibitions about other atrocities around the world.
 Allow several hours to explore the museum properly – it’s open between 11am and 4pm six days a week (closed Wednesdays).
 There’s a series of rotating special exhibitions which hone in on specific items and stories within the Holocaust itself as well as features on specific genocides from elsewhere in the world.

 Some content is pretty horrific: it’s not recommended for children, and parents are advised to use their discretion about what age they think teenagers should visit.

 The United States Holocaust Museum is in central Washington DC on 100 Raoul Wallenberg Pl SW, just south of the Washington Monument.
 The nearest metro station is L’Enfant Plaza, a 15 minute walk away.
 There’s a parking lot on 12th Street SW for those who are driving.